Consumer Medicine Information

 an ulcer (open wound) in your nose

-discoloured nasal discharges.
+swelling, or discoloured nasal discharges.

 These may be serious side effects.
 You may need urgent medical attention.
 Serious